 Dull roots with spring rain.

-Lilacs bloom early but their beauty is ephemeral.
+Lilacs bloom early, but their beauty is fleeting.
 As spring heats up into summer, the scent disappears almost as quickly as it arrived.
 The Pre-Raphaelite artists, with their dreamy vision of the natural world, often painted scenes of young women amid lilac bushes or wearing the flower tucked into their hair.

 White lilacs are plentiful in North America, too, and in many cultures and eras, white is not only a color of innocence but also a color of death.
 Christian churches often decorate with white lilac at Easter, representing the resurrection of Christ.

 Flower dictionaries are silent on the symbolism of less widespread pink or yellow lilac blooms, so get creative!
 Think pink for a pick-me-up or yellow to inspire a sunshiny smile.

 In her modern-day The Language of Flowers (1987), Sheila Pickles writes that “in some villages, a lilac branch is said to signify a broken engagement.”
 What’s worse—to be dumped by cryptic flower delivery or by terse text message?
 There are tons of great reasons to give someone lilacs, but this is one that we don’t endorse.